 a.
 Paid not later than December 24

 The 13th month pay should be given to the employees not later than December 24 of every year.
 (Ibid.)

-It is without prejudice to the employer dividing the amount, i.e. paying half before opening of the regular school year and the remaining balance on/before December 24.
+It is without prejudice to the employer dividing the payment, i.e. paying half of the 13th month pay before opening of the regular school year and then the remaining balance on/before December 24.
 (Ibid.)

 b.
 Managerial employees

 Managerial employees are those who are vested with powers or prerogatives to lay down and execute management policies and/or to hire, transfer, suspend, layoff, recall, discharge, assign, or discipline employees, or to effectively recommend such managerial actions.
 (Ibid.)